nilseling/nilseling/README.md

 My work focuses on single-cell, bioimage and spatial data analysis to understand immune-tumor interactions in various cancer types.
 I also build R/Bioconductor packages and workflows to standardize bioimage and spatial data analysis.
+You can see my main contributions on the [BodenmillerGroup](https://github.com/BodenmillerGroup) organisation.

 ## GitHub statistics